mnot/I-D/origin-frame/draft.md

 +-------------------------------+-------------------------------+
 ~~~~

-The ORIGIN frame contains the following fields:
+The ORIGIN frame contains the following fields, sets of which may be
+	repeated within the frame to indicate multiple origins:

 Origin-Len:
   An unsigned, 16-bit integer indicating the length, in octets, of the Origin field.